zync/zync-c4d/README.md

 # Zync Plugin for Cinema 4D

-Tested with Cinema 4D R17.
+Tested with Cinema 4D R17 and R18.

 ## zync-python